ecole-francaise-nz/website/content/en/about/vision-and-values.md

 **Auckland French International School** (École Française Internationale Auckland) is a new international school offering the French curriculum, enhanced with key competencies from the New Zealand curriculum, and taught in both French & English.

+The school was selected as one of the first seven Charter schools in New Zealand, following a rigorous selection process.
+Compliance with the Charter School Agency’s requirements is monitored through the [Performance Management Framework](https://www.charterschools.govt.nz/assets/Operating-a-charter-school/1176-Charter-School-Management-Framework_v1.pdf).
+Please consult the [Charter School Agency website](https://www.charterschools.govt.nz/) for more information.

 ### Vision

 To offer every student educational excellence as well as cultural openness via a multilingual learning environment that fosters knowledge, reflection, creativity, independence, social commitment, community spirit and a strong sense of citizenship.